ChengyuRicardoDu/ChengyuRicardoDu.github.io/_pages/about.md

-I am a incoming Ph.D Student in Biostatistiics at the University of Massachusetts Amherst.I obtained my Bachelor’s degree in Mathematics from Beijing Normal University(China).
-I am graduating in May with a Master's degree in statistics from the University of Illinois at Urbana-Champaign.
-I was fortunate to be advised by Professor [Ruoqing Zhu](https://sites.google.com/site/teazrq/home) on fields of influence function.
+I am an incoming Ph.D. student in Biostatistics at the University of Massachusetts Amherst.
+I earned my Bachelor's degree in Mathematics from Beijing Normal University, China.
+In May, I will be graduating with a Master's degree in Statistics from the University of Illinois at Urbana-Champaign.
+Under the guidance of Professor [Ruoqing Zhu](https://sites.google.com/site/teazrq/home), I have had the privilege to explore and conduct research in Statistical Genetics and Manifold Learning.

 Research Interests: